newcleo-dev-team/lbh15/README.rst

           Description:
                   Liquid lead double of the temperature

-All new properties implemented by the user are also available for initialization.
-It is worth to underline once again that package authors can not guarantee correct execution of such functionality for new implemented properties.
+Each new property implemented by the user is also available for initialization.
+It is worth to underline once again that package authors cannot guarantee correct execution of such functionality for new implemented properties.

 Another important remark is given about the usage of :code:`set_correlation_to_use` and :code:`set_root_to_use`: